How to Remove Scorch Marks

-As careful as we try to watch pots in the kitchen and as diligent as we stir sometimes a scorched or burnt pot just happens.
+As careful as we try to watch pots in the kitchen, and as diligent as we stir, sometimes a scorched or burnt pot just happens.
 Usually it happens to us when a pot of beans is left to boil as we watch from afar.
-After working in the office or sealing soup sometimes the beans are forgotten too long and they run out of water.
+Sometimes, after working in the office or sealing soup, the beans are forgotten and they run out of water.
 Then they leave really really ugly black scorched pots.
 Fortunately, that has helped us perfect how to remove scorch marks.

 Sometimes we’ll get pots that are not quite so black when we cook Tekoa Split Pea or Nebuchadnezzar Zesty Split Pea.
 You have to stir the pot often with peas to keep the soups from scorching.
 If the soups do scorch however there are a few methods to remove those stubborn marks.